lando/lando/examples/tooling/README.md

 # Should be able to run multiple commands on one service
 lando test

-# Should be able to define and pass down options to a script
+# Should be able to define and pass down options to a scripts
 lando word --word bird | grep "bird is the word" lando word -w gird | grep "gird is the word" lando word --word "this is actually a phrase" | grep "this is actually a phrase"